TheOdinProject/curriculum/web_development_101/how_does_your_computer_work.md

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

+* [Conquering the Command Line](http://conqueringthecommandline.com/book/basics) is a comprehensive book about the command line written very recently.
+This links to chapter 1, which will be the most helpful to you.
 * See common commands on the [Rails Beginner Cheat Sheet](http://pragtob.github.io/rails-beginner-cheatsheet/index.html)
 * If you want to deconstruct a particularly strange shell command or learn how Bash works through guess-and-check, [ExplainShell.com](http://explainshell.com/) is your solution.